TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 G. “Contact hour” means a unit of measure equivalent to 60 minutes of participation in an approved organized learning experience or activity.

-I. “Continuing pharmacy education (CPE)” means a structured education activity offered by an approved provider, designed or intended to support the continuing development of pharmacies or pharmacy technicians to maintain and enhance their competence.
+I. “Continuing pharmacy education (CPE)” means a structured education activity offered by an accredited provider, designed or intended to support the continuing development of pharmacies or pharmacy technicians to maintain and enhance their competence.
 Continuing pharmacy education should promote problem-solving and critical thinking and be applicable to the practice of pharmacy.

 J. “Continuing professional development (CPD)” means the responsibility of individual pharmacists for systematic maintenance, development and broadening of knowledge, skills and attitudes, to ensure continuing competence as a professional, throughout their careers.